mnijadi/energy-company-customer-churn/README.md

 ### Docker

-<small>*I know that there is no need to use Docker for this project, but I have learned how to use it recently and I wanted to practice on this project.*</small>

-If you want to use Docker for running the project in an isolated environment, you can use the provided `Dockerfile` by doing the following:
+If you want to use Docker (first time dockerizing a project) for running the project in an isolated environment, you can use the provided `Dockerfile` by doing the following:

 1. In the project directory, build the image `customer-churn-image`
 2. Run the container